leovct/kube-operator-tutorial/README.md

 # 🛠️ Build a Kubernetes Operator in 10 minutes

-> **👋 The source code has been updated in early January 2024 to use the latest version of kubebuilder ([v3.14.0](https://github.com/kubernetes-sigs/kubebuilder/releases/tag/v3.14.0)).
+> **👋 The source code has been updated in May 2024 to use the latest version of kubebuilder ([v3.15.0](https://github.com/kubernetes-sigs/kubebuilder/releases/tag/v3.15.0)).
 Expect the code to be kept up to date with the latest kubebuilder releases!**

 ## Table of Contents